Shiro-Raven/java-DBEngine/README.md

 ## About
 A java lang based basic database engine with the following supported features
-- Basic insertion and selection statements API
+- Basic insertion, update, deletion and Query statements API
 - BRIN index support

 **disclaimer**: No concurrency control features or scheduling are supported.
 The project is targetted towards understanding the process of building indices on a database management system, while managing to implement known basic querying features.